 Sump pumps - these are good for moving large amounts of water quickly.

-Koi Viewing Bowls - just in case you have a sick fish you can treat them in it away from the rest of your fish
+Koi Viewing Bowls - just in case you have a sick fish, you can treat them in the viewing bowl away from the rest of your fish.

 Sign up to receive the latest offers & news